digitallawyer/openlegaldictionary/_definitions/m-v.md

 ---
 title: M. V
 permalink: "/definitions/m-v.html"
 body: orporations.
-A merger of corporations consist ln the uniting of two or more corporations by the transfer of property of all to one of them, which continues in existence, the others being swallowed up or merged therein.
+A merger of corporations consist in the uniting of two or more corporations by the transfer of property of all to one of them, which continues in existence, the others being swallowed up or merged therein.
 In regard to the survivor-ship of one of the constituent corporations, it differs from a “consolidation,”